DisCEdge: Distributed Context Management for Large Language Models at the Edge: Abstract

 We propose \textit{DisCEdge}, a distributed context management system that stores and replicates user context in tokenized form across edge nodes.
-By maintaining context as token sequences rather than raw text, our system avoids redundant computation and enables efficient data replication.
-We implement and evaluate an open-source prototype in a realistic edge environment with commodity hardware.
-We show DisCEdge improves median response times by up to 14.46\% and lowers median inter-node synchronization overhead by up to 15\% compared to a raw-text-based system.
+By maintaining context as token sequences, our system avoids redundant computation and enables efficient data replication.
+We evaluate an open-source prototype in a realistic edge environment.
+DisCEdge improves median response times by up to 14.46\% and lowers median inter-node synchronization overhead by up to 15\% compared to a raw-text-based system.
 It also reduces client request sizes by a median of 90\% compared to client-side context management, while guaranteeing data consistency.